We have 8 personal trainers here at The Fit Stop, who specialise in strength training, fat loss, & functional movement training

 – General Strength & Conditioning

 – ‘Functional Movement’

 Whilst cliched, the Bruce Lee quote ‘Adopt what is useful, reject what is useless’ has always resonated with Ben and perfectly describes his approach to health, fitness, training and life in general.

-Ben is married with 3 boys aged 9, 6 and 3 so needs to stay fit & strong to keep up with them! 🙂
+Ben is married with 3 boys aged 12, 8 and 6 so needs to stay fit & strong to keep up with them! 🙂

-Matt has a certificate IV in Fitness, and is an accredited Level 1 coach with the ASCA (Australian Strength & Conditioning Association) and is also and AFL accredited junior football coach.
+Matt has a certificate IV in Fitness, and is an accredited Level 1 coach with the ASCA (Australian Strength & Conditioning Association) and is also an AFL accredited junior football coach.

 Matt became a PT because of his love of movement, or ‘body management’ – something he discovered in studying traditional Japanese martial arts (Wado Karate).

 Since becoming a PT, he has learned of the many, varied benefits of strength training, and this, combined with the body management approach, fuels his passion for showing others the potential they have for their own healthy rewards!